daxlab/shortly/README.md

-# shortly
+# Shortly #

 This is a simple url shortener written in Nodejs and Expressjs.
-Redis is used fr caching.
+It is Redis as database.